 Phlebotomy is defined as the process of drawing blood for the purpose of evaluation, diagnosis and monitoring treatment of patients.
 Phlebotomists are presently employed in a variety of patient care settings, including hospitals, clinics, physician offices and laboratories.

-Information on the certificates listed above can be found on the following file
+Information on the certificate listed above can be found on the following: